Navigation

 Gastrointestinal disorders are the most common adverse reactions with colchicine.
 They are often the first signs of toxicity and may indicate that the colchicine dose needs to be reduced or therapy stopped.
 These include diarrhea, nausea, vomiting, and abdominal pain.

-Toxic manifestations associated with colchicine include myelosuppression, disseminated intravascular coagulation, and injury to cells in the renal, hepatic, circulatory, and central nervous system.
-These most often occur with excessive accumulation or overdosage [see OVERDOSE].
+Toxic manifestations associated with colchicine include myelosuppression, disseminated intravascular coagulation, and injury to cells in the renal, hepatic, circulatory, and central nervous systems.
+These most often occur with excessive accumulation or overdosage (see Overdose).

-The following reactions have been reported with colchicine.
-These have been generally reversible by interrupting treatment or lowering the dose of colchicine:
+The following adverse reactions have been reported with colchicine.
+These are generally reversible by interrupting treatment or lowering the dose of colchicine:

-Read the entire FDA prescribing information for Colchicine (Colchicine)
+Read the entire FDA prescribing information for Colchicine.

-&Copy; Colchicine Patient Information is supplied by Cerner Multum, Inc. and Colchicine Consumer information is supplied by First Databank, Inc., used under license and subject to their respective copyrights.
+© Colchicine Patient Information is supplied by Cerner Multum, Inc., and Colchicine Consumer Information is supplied by First Databank, Inc., used under license and subject to their respective copyrights.